solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 To utilize this method, the partner MUST generate an _Approval key_ and store it.

-The public part of this key is to be submitted to the platform with the Approval Method registration request.
+The public part of this key is to be submitted to the platform with the ApprovalMethod registration request.

 **Approval key** -- an Ed25519 key pair which Partner is going to use for approving Transactions.
 This key SHOULD be different from Partner's API key.

-#### Register this Approval Method for an Entity
+#### Register this ApprovalMethod for an Entity

-To register this Approval Method, partner submits a request with `type` and `pub_key` attributes, where `pub_key` is the public key part of the _Approval key_ as a 32-byte hexadecimal string.
+To register this ApprovalMethod, partner submits a request with `type` and `pub_key` attributes, where `pub_key` is the public key part of the _Approval key_ as a 32-byte hexadecimal string.

 Example: